plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 title: What makes a team productive?
 tags: [process, productivity]
 ---
-My interests mostly lie in the technical side of software development.
+My interests primarily lie in the technical side of software development.
 But through experience, I have learned that the softer values matter.
 In this post, I'm going to try and summarize some thoughts on how to keep your developers